w3f/polkadot-wiki/docs/contributing.md

 sidebar_label: Contributing
 ---

-The wiki was started and is maintained by the Web3 Foundation.
+The wiki was started and is maintained by Web3 Foundation.
 It is an Open-ish open source project and aims to be the most extensive resource of knowledge on Polkadot and the Polkadot ecosystem.
 A large part of the material currently focuses on Polkadot directly but it is not opposed to cover informational material for community projects.
 But please do not try to pull request any marketing